-You may download the expert-drafted wedding photography contract template offered by CocoSign.
+You may download the expert-drafted photography contract template offered by CocoSign.
 The template is fully editable, allowing you to add any clause you want to add in the contract or conduct necessary revisions.

 Can’t wait to draft one for your wedding photography?
-Get the free sample at CocoSign with a single click and personalize your own one!
+Get the free contract sample at CocoSign with a single click and personalize your own one!

 CocoSign represents a wide collection of legal templates covering all types of leases, contracts and agreements for personal and commercial use.
 All legal templates available on CocoSign shall not be considered as attorney-client advice.
 Meanwhile CocoSign shall not be responsible for the examination or evaluation of reviews, recommendations, services etc posted by parties other than CocoSign itself on its platform.